 Crafting historic Brews

-Our brewery is designed to merge past and present with Clyde beers inspired by extraordinary machinery.
+Our brewery located in Duluth, MN is designed to merge past and present with Clyde beers inspired by extraordinary machinery.
 Our team of brewmasters have created a diverse selection to ensure that all beer enthusiasts, whether you enjoy an IPA or a stout, will find a new favorite.

 Clyde Brewing is now open and pouring our brews at Clyde Iron Works Restaurant and Bar, and for events at Clyde Event Center and the Malting Building.
 Our crowlers are also available for purchase at Clyde Restaurant.